Blazemeter/taurus/site/dat/docs/Services.md

   - fail of CheckoutPage>50% for 10s, stop as failed
 ```

-You can read more about Pass/Fail Service at its [page](PassFail.md)
+You can learn more about Pass/Fail Service at its [page](PassFail.md)

 ## Shell Executor Service Module